thengl/GeoMLA/README.md

 devtools::install_github("imbs-hl/ranger")
 ```

-Quantile regression random forest and derivation of standard errors using Jackknifing is only available from version &gt;0.9.4.
+Quantile regression random forest and derivation of standard errors using Jackknifing is available from ranger version &gt;0.9.4.
 Other packages that we use here include:

 ``` r
 library(GSIF)